wagnerandris/parse_ros2bag/README.md

   ```
   sudo pip install git+https://github.com/fishros/ros2bag_convert.git
   ```
-- python3 on Ubuntu does not install the required packages for virtual environments automatically, so you will need to install it with
+- python on Ubuntu does not install the required packages for virtual environments automatically, so you will need to install it with
   ```
   sudo apt install python3.10-venv
   ```